ruth-mapr/drill/_docs/interfaces/odbc-win/002-conf-odbc-win.md

   * Create a Data Source Name
   * Create an ODBC Connection String

 **Prerequisite:** An Apache Drill installation must be available that is configured to access the data sources that you want to connect to.
-For information about how to install Apache Drill, see [Install Drill](/confluence/display/DRILL/Install+Drill).
-For information about configuring data sources, see the [Apache Drill Wiki documentation](https://cwiki.apache.org/confluence/display/DRILL/Apache+Drill+Wiki).
+For information about how to install Apache Drill, see [Install Drill](/drill/docs/install-drill).
+For information about configuring data sources, see the [Apache Drill documentation](/drill/docs).

 ## Create a Data Source Name (DSN)